solareon/aoc-excel-2022/README.md

 # Day 8

 More grids.
 Also Excel's sworn enemy of inputs is long numbers.
 First step is to construct a 99x99 array of the input.
 Then a function that looks left, right, up, and down to determine if it can see the edge otherwise returns 0.
 A COUNTIF() function walks this table and returns the total number of visible trees from all edges.
 Part 2 reuses the 99x99 table but looks at how far left, right, up, and down it can see before reaching a taller tree then stores each number to feed into PRODUCT().
 A MAX() across the arrray returns the answer.

+# Day 9

+Part 1 Break down the input to a tape of steps i.e "R 4" becomes "R R R R".
+Walk through these steps and build the head's location.
+Then build a tail that checks if it's within 1 otherwise move in the correct direction.
+COUNTA(UNIQUE()) across the tail output and done.

+Part 2 Take the tail column and fill to the right 8 more times, COUNTA(UNIQUE()) and presto done.

+# Day 10

+Part 1

+Read through input with SCAN() and produce accumulator values.
+Read through a second time and put blanks next to noops.
+Stack the two columns into a single column and find the indexes as required then multiply with SEQUENCE() and SUM().

+Part 2

+Build a stacked array of 1-40 6 times to simulate each line of the CRT.
+Use INDEX() to pull the output of the accumulator data and compare against sequence from 1-240 if a match within 3 is found then print a #.
+Use the eyes to see the result and there ya go.
+I have an issue with my solution though as it seems to drop the first column and I can't quite figure out why =/